A72craft/CEE201_Project/README.md

 # CEE201_project
 ### [Github repository for this project](https://github.com/A72craft/CEE201_Project.git)
+The code and the original .MD file is in the repository
 ## Introduction:
 In this project we are asked to come up with a comprehensive covid-19 plan which is made of three parts: opening testing centers, providing the testing material, and picking up all the tests.
 In the following three parts we will be formatting the problem given and solving it with python.
 ## Part 1.
 Opening testing centers (facility location problem)